archezinternational/hugo/content/shop/archezmagazine2021supporter.md

 By donating you're supporting us, any amount will happily be received

-Donated money will be used on improving our **Archez Magazine 2022**
+Donated money will be used to improve our **Archez Magazine 2022** and to carry out advertising campaigns and widely expose the talent in said magazine

 To create the Archez Magazine we need to collaborate between: architects, designers and editors to